EvolvingHomosapien/blackjack/readme.md

 **JavaScript Data Types Quiz:**

-The JavaSCript Data Types quiz is a 10 question quiz game built to help developers learn and differentiate between the various eight data types in JavaScript.
+The JavaScript Data Types quiz is a 10 question web application quiz game built to help developers learn and differentiate between the various eight data types in JavaScript.
 JavaScript was the first language that I learned in General Assembly's Software Engineering Immersive bootcamp.
 I originally built this quiz to help myself learn the various eight datatypes in JavaScript, but I soon realized it could help others, too.

 **Screenshots**: